 As a result, white rice contains less fiber and fewer nutrients than brown rice.
 One cup of brown rice contains 14% of the DV of fiber whereas white rice only contains three.

-brown vs. white rice
+case study / brown vs white rice

 Refined grains undergo a milling process that removes the bran and germ.
 This is done to prolong the shelf life of grains and to create a finer texture.
 Essentially processing the whole grain into a flour.